secworks/sha256/README.md

 # sha256 #
 Hardware implementation of the SHA-256 cryptographic hash function.
 The implementation is written in Verilog 2001 compliant code.
-The implementation includes a core and a wrapper that provides a 32-bit interface for simple integration.
+The implementation includes a core and wrappers that provides interfaces for simple integration.

 This is a low area implementation that iterates over the rounds but there is no sharing of operations such as adders.